-5.1.
-Jet resolution
+5.1 Jet resolution

 The majority of interesting processes at the LHC contain jets in the final state.
 The jet resolution obtained using Delphes is therefore a crucial point for its validation.
-Even if Delphes contains

-22However, as tracks and calorimetric towers are available in the output file, the missing transverse energy can always be reprocessed a posteriori six algorithms for jet reconstruction, we use here the jet clustering algorithm (JETCLU) with R = 0.7 to validate the jet collection.
+Even if Delphes contains six algorithms for jet reconstruction, we use here the jet clustering algorithm (Jetclu) with R=0.7 to validate the jet collection.